 There’s more, though, this time out of Sweden.
 This 2016 study, published in Population and Development Review, found that – despite the health risks often associated with babies of older moms – as they grow up, these kids tend to be taller, heartier, and better educated than kids of younger parents.
 “We find that fertility postponement even up to maternal ages above 40 is associated with positive long‐term outcomes for children,” wrote the study researchers.
 Yipee!

 But these benefits aren’t just reserved for the kids of older moms.
 Older moms themselves benefit from delaying childrearing.
 One study showed that older moms are more likely to live longer, healthier lives.
 Published in Menopause, the journal of The North American Menopause Society (NAMS), this study looked at something called “telomere length” as a predictor of how long people live.

-Basically, women who had their babies at older ages “were found to have increased odds of being in the longest tertile of telomere length.”
-In other words, older moms live hella long.
+Basically, women who had their babies at older ages “were found to have increased odds of being in the longest fertile of telomere length.”
+In other words, older moms live long.
 So leave us the eff alone.